-CARE Canada commits to the following international policies:
+CARE Canada commits to the following international global policies:

 - CARE International Gender Equality Policy

 - CARE International Safeguarding Policy: Protection from Sexual Harassment, Exploitation and Abuse, and Child Abuse

 - CARE International Policy on Fraud and Corruption – Awareness, Prevention, Reporting and Response